tcmoorer/CSCI-215/07 - CSS Frameworks and DOM Events/README.md

 ### Layout Grid

-Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
-It’s built with flexbox and is fully responsive.
+Bootstrap's grid system uses a series of containers, rows, and columns to layout and align content.
+It's built with flexbox and is fully responsive.
 Grids can be nested to build complex UIs.

 ```